Jump to a Section

 Volunteering is a great way to gain experience in teaching, training, mentoring, and counseling roles.
 For example, participating in one of the various mentoring or peer education programs at UVA can help you develop helping and advising skills.
 There are many service-oriented organizations that support Education, Counseling, & Youth Development programs here on-grounds and locally in Charlottesville.

-- Madison House Programs (HELP Line, Cavs in the Classroom, ESOL, Tutoring, Big Siblings, Youth Mentoring, etc.)
+- Madison House Programs (HELP Line, Cavs in the Classroom, ESOL, Tutoring, Big Siblings, Athletics, Youth Mentoring, etc.)

 - Young Women Leaders Program